scterm/scterm/README.md

-# Scrapy Cloud on your Terminal
+# SCTerm - Scrapy Cloud on Your Terminal

 ## Usage